IQSS/dataverse/doc/sphinx-guides/source/api/apps.rst

 Python
 ------

-Please note that there are multiple Python modules for Dataverse Platform APIs listed in the :doc:`client-libraries` section.
+Please note that there are multiple Python modules for Dataverse software APIs listed in the :doc:`client-libraries` section.

 dataverse-sample-data
 ~~~~~~~~~~~~~~~~~~~~~